-If you have a pet chances are you treat them like one of the family — you would be heartbroken if something happened to them.
+If you have a pet, chances are you treat them like one of the family.
+You would be heartbroken if something happened to them.
 Is it worth buying insurance for your beloved fur baby?
 Read more about what the entire process entails below.

 Types Of Policies

 This type of coverage is generally the most affordable or “cheapest” policy available to pet owners.
-Sometimes this may be the only type of coverage your pet is qualified for — some insurance providers will only provide accident coverage for dogs and cats over a certain age (usually 15) or if your pet has pre-existing conditions such as diabetes or Cushing’s disease.
+Sometimes this may be the only type of coverage your pet is qualified for.
+Some insurance providers will only provide accident coverage for dogs and cats over a certain age (usually 15) or if your pet has pre-existing conditions such as diabetes or Cushing’s disease.

-As the name suggests — accident-only coverage would help cover costs of veterinary bills if your pet is involved in an accident.
+As the name suggests, accident-only coverage would help cover the costs of veterinary bills if your pet is involved in an accident.
 Accidents may include but are not limited to:

 Some animals and breeds are at a higher risk for accidents or injuries.
-For example: dog breeds such as Beagles, who are known to be great escape artists, might have an increased chance of injury.
-If you live in a rural area your pet may be at risk for snake bites or other encounters with wildlife.
+For example, dog breeds such as Beagles, who are known to be great escape artists, might have an increased chance of injury.
+If you live in a rural area, your pet may be at risk for snake bites or other encounters with wildlife.

 This type of policy is best for people who are on a tight budget, are concerned about major injuries/accidents, have an elderly pet, or want to insure multiple pets at a lower cost.

-In addition to vet fees, this particular type of policy might include other benefits such as: third party liability, theft or straying, and possibly even costs towards finding a missing pet.
+In addition to vet fees, this particular type of policy might include other benefits such as third-party liability, theft or straying, and possibly even costs towards finding a missing pet.

-Maximum Benefit Policies
+Maximum Benefit Pet Insurance Policies

 A maximum benefit policy is somewhat similar to a time-limited policy in that it will have a certain financial cap or limit to the coverage provided.
-However, the difference is that it will not have the 12-month time limit.
+However, the difference is that it will not have a 12-month time limit.

-A pet with long-term conditions or illnesses is not a good candidate for this type of policy because once the coverage limit has been reached — your pet is no longer eligible to be reinstated for coverage for that same condition or illness.
+A pet with long-term conditions or illnesses is not a good candidate for this type of policy because once the coverage limit has been reached.
+Your pet is no longer eligible to be reinstated for coverage for that same condition or illness.

 Once again — this type of coverage is best for owners of pets that want peace of mind for short-term health conditions, accidents, or injuries.

-Lifetime Benefit Policies
+Lifetime Benefit Pet Insurance Policies

-Lifetime coverage pet insurance policies, also known as covered-for-life policies, are by far the most comprehensive form of coverage for your pet, however, this is the most expensive option.
+Lifetime coverage pet insurance policies, also known as covered-for-life policies, are by far the most comprehensive form of coverage for your pet.
+However, this is the most expensive option.
 This type of coverage provides a set amount of coverage for veterinary fees and renews every single year.
 This means that as long as the coverage is active, your animal will be covered.

-To help you gauge what amount of coverage your pet might need, we’ve compiled a list of common accidents, conditions, and illness along with the average cost of treatment for each to help you get an idea of how much coverage would be needed.
+To help you gauge what amount of coverage your pet might need, we’ve compiled a list of common accidents, conditions, and illnesses along with the average cost of treatment for each to help you get an idea of how much coverage would be needed.

-Foreign body ingestion: $1,286.
+- Foreign body ingestion: $1,286.
 If surgery is required to remove the foreign object, the fee could be upwards of $2,900.

 You can see more examples of actual pet insurance claims by visiting Trupanion.